lengocthu7504/student-management-web-integrated-chatbot/README.md

 ## Colab Note Book
 - Create Database in IBM Cloud
+- Create a chatbot in kmomunication and paste AppID into index.html
 - Copy keys such as host, uid, password, host and paste into code block.
 - Run all code blocks and click the link below this code block:
   ```